Loren Coleman: Criticism

-The Copycat Effect
+Suicide prevention

 Coleman has a master's degree in psychiatric social work and was a consultant for the Maine Youth Suicide Program for nearly a decade.
-He authored several manuals and trained over 40,000 professionals and paraprofessionals statewide.
+He has lectured often on the impact of the media on suicide and murder.
+He has specialized in the Werther effect, a phenomenon resulting in many copycat suicides following the publication of a 1774 novel.
+He has been called on for statements in the aftermath of school shootings and how best to respond to the problem.
 A specific concern continues to be cases of murder-suicide among the young as well as the possibility of clusters (e.g., teen suicides, school shootings, workplace violence, and domestic terrorism) and the influence of media coverage, leading to his writing the books Suicide Clusters and The Copycat Effect.
-He has been called on for statements in the aftermath of school shootings and how best to respond to the problem, mostly by the Canadian media.